 The information on this site is intended to help you figure out the type of student loan you have and options to deal with student loan problems.
 You can find more detailed information, including legal citations in National Consumer Law Center’s publication Student Loan Law.
 We update this book every year.
 The Department of Education’s Student Aid web site has a lot of important information as well as links to publication about student loans.
 The Consumer Financial Protection Bureau (CFPB) is another important resource, with information about all types of student debt issues.
+If you have not yet taken out student loans and are shopping for college, the CFPB has an excellent online tool to help you compare costs and financial aid offers.

 Please understand that we do not provide legal advice about individual cases.
 We request that users first review the information on this site and e-mail only with general questions not answered here.